-Use the Import button in the main menu to copy files to your for Score library.
+Use the Import button in the main menu to copy files to your forScore library.
 Tap a single file or use the Select button (only available in the Browse tab) to import multiple files at once.
+Use the Locations sidebar to switch between cloud storage providers, including iCloud Drive, or to view files stored locally on your device.